FLO-2DKaren/FLO-2D-Docs/source/flo-2d_plugin/user_manual/widgets/hydraulic-structure-editor/Hydraulic Structure Editor.rst

 ==========================

 The structures editor is used to set up the data for the HYSTRUCT.DAT file.

-This section will describe how to set up each of the different types of hydraulic structures.
+This section will outline the tools in the Structure Editor by describing how to set up different types of hydraulic structures.

 .. image:: ../../img/Widgets/structures.png